Volume conjectures for the Reshetikhin-Turaev and the Turaev-Viro invariants: Preliminaries

-Let $q$ be a root of unity of degree $2r$ such that $q^2$ is a primitive root of unity of degree $r,$ and for any integer $n,$ let $[n]$ be the quantum number defined in \S \ref{q6j}.
-Let $c$ be an admissible coloring of $(M,\T)$ at level $r.$ For each edge $e$ of $\T,$ we let
+Let $q$ be a root of unity, and let $r$ be such that $q^2$ is a primitive root of unity of order $r$.
+As in \S \ref{q6j}, we consider the set $I_r=\{0,1/2,1,\dots,(r-2)/2\}$ of colors, and the notation